jordancraig/jokr.io/README.md

 Jokr allows for easy switching between front-end libraries like Bootstrap and Foundation.

-It's easy to use either;
+# How to use

+First create a new instance of jokr with the specified framework:

 `var jokr = new Jokr().play('bootstrap');`

+## Creating pages

 To create a simple user login form, you simply call the following method.

 `var loginForm = new GmailSignIn('body').create();`

+# Misc

 Check it out and contribute!